Technology not only has leveled the playing field for start-ups and new competitors, it has changed the game for traditional companies.

 Determine the outcomes and scope.
 Identify the outcomes required to drive the growth agenda (marketing and sales force productivity, innovation, offering development, product and service delivery), then target those inputs and activities that determine these outcomes.
 Likewise, understand your true end-to-end cost to serve by each segment, channel, offering and customer type and determine where the true “working money” resides.

 See the world on a page and prioritize plans.
-Assess detailed cross-functional inputs and activities (not processes) to prioritize transformation opportunities (spanning people, process, policy and systems) that can enable the strategic agenda and improve the customer experience.
+Assess a comprehensive set of cross-functional inputs and activities to prioritize transformation opportunities (spanning people, process, policy and systems) that can enable the strategic agenda and improve the customer experience.

 Establish governance.
 Shape the up-front infrastructure of leaders accountable for end-to-end business processes and customer experience.
 Use the same governance infrastructure during the execution of process transformation to maximize business ownership of ultimate accountability of its results.